lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 API and sometimes the External Mu API without any interoperability concens.

-The External Mu mode requires the `ComputeMu` routine to have access to the hash of the signer's public key, which may not be available in some architectures, or require fetching it.
+The External Mu mode requires the `ComputeMu` routine to have access to the hash of the signer's public key which may not be available in some architectures, or require fetching it.
 That may allow for mismatches between `tr` and `sk`.
-At worst this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
-This is not believed to be a security concern since `mu` is never used as-is within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}), but rather it is hashed with values unknown to an attacker on lines 7 and 15.
+At worst, this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
+That is not believed to be a security concern since `mu` is never used as-is within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}).
+Rather, it is hashed with values unknown to an attacker on lines 7 and 15.
-Thus a signing oracle exposing `SignMu()` does not leak any bits of the secret key.
-The External Mu mode also requires SHAKE256 to be available to the `ComputeMu` routine over the network may negate any performance improvements gained by pre-hashing.
+Thus, a signing oracle exposing `SignMu()` does not leak any bits of the secret key.
+The External Mu mode also requires SHAKE256 to be available to the `ComputeMu` routine.

 # Acknowledgments
 {:numbered="false"}